durka/HallMonitor/README.md

 1. Comment the code more
 2. Remove the above limitations
 3. Enhance the view cover lockscreen:
-    - Either modify cLock, or make a new lockscreen widget, that crams more information into the space you can see through the view cover
+    - (done) Either modify cLock, or make a new lockscreen widget, that crams more information into the space you can see through the view cover
-    - Make the lockscreen, or just a fullscreen activity, come up immediately when you close the cover instead of turning the screen off and back on (this could supersede the previous point)
+    - (done) Make the lockscreen, or just a fullscreen activity, come up immediately when you close the cover instead of turning the screen off and back on (this could supersede the previous point)
+    - (in progress) More enhancements to the fullscreen activity; see the issues/wiki for a roadmap
 4. Add options to support other S4-specific things:
     - Keep the screen on while the camera can see your eyes
     - Air gestures?
 I never used them myself and don't know exactly how they work, but maybe people want them?